-Getting into gunfights was a daily activity for our squad in 1-5 Cavalry infantry.
-Our daily mission was simple, hunt down and kill any insurgents inside the Wadi-Us-Saalam cemetery.
+In the 1-5 Cavalry Infantry, gunfights were a daily activity for our squad.
+Our mission was simple, hunt down and kill any insurgents inside the Wadi-Us-Saalam cemetery.

 It was an experience I’ll never forget.
 I came close to death several times a day for a month straight.
 I don’t know if I was extremely lucky or extremely blessed, all I know is that I survived.